Flowminder/COVID-19/README.md

 ## Privacy

-All aggregates included in this repository produce aggregated outputs (i.e. one result per region, not one result per subscriber), to protect subscribers' privacy and personal data.
-Additionally, the queries only produce outputs for regions with more than 15 subscribers.
+All aggregates included in this repository produce aggregated outputs (i.e. one result per locality, not one result per subscriber), to protect subscribers' privacy and personal data.
+Additionally, to ensure that no locational information about individual subscribers is revealed, only aggregates containing more than 15 subscribers are produced as outputs.
+The limit of 15 is in line with the standard that is used by many statistics offices.

 Note that the queries in [intermediate_queries.sql](intermediate_queries.sql) produce per-subscriber data.
 These intermediate results should not be shared outside of the MNO's system, and are intended for use only as components of the aggregate queries.